faithfechser/Employee-Tracker-C10/README.md

 ## Usage

 Use this program for the organisation of your business.
+Start it up in the index.js terminal and use the command 'node index.js'

 ## Installation

-The following code will install everything needed for the program's success: npm i inquirer@8.2.4 npm init -y npm install inquirer mysql2 npm console.table
+The following code will install everything needed for the program's success: npm i inquirer@8.2.4 mysql2 npm init -y

 ## Credits & Contributions